Essential training and advice for off piste skiers

 Would you like to understand the risks and know how to manage them so you can stay safe and have more fun?

-We have discovered that if you enter avalanche terrain and do not apply good risk management then it is as risky as base jumping.
-However if you do apply good risk management, then it is no riskier than driving to the resort.
+We have discovered that if you enter avalanche terrain and do not apply good risk management then it can be as risky as base jumping.
+However if you apply good risk management, then you can make it no riskier than driving to the resort.

 Come skiing with Henry Experience the off piste and learn how to apply the HAT checklist and risk management on the snow.
 Discover the amazing off piste terrain in Val d’Isere and Tignes.